Communist Party USA: History

 The Communist Party is based in New York City.
-From 1922 to 1988, it published Morgen Freiheit, a daily newspaper written in Yiddish.
+From 1924 to 1958, it published the Daily Worker, a daily newspaper, as well as the Morgen Freiheit, a Yiddish language counterpart, from 1922 to 1988.
 For decades, its West Coast newspaper was the People's World and its East Coast newspaper was The Daily World.
 The two newspapers merged in 1986 into the People's Weekly World.
 The People's Weekly World has since become an online only publication called People's World.
 It has since ceased being an official Communist Party publication as the party does not fund its publication.
 The party's former theoretical journal Political Affairs is now also published exclusively online, but the party still maintains International Publishers as its publishing house.